rtfq/mqtt_js/README.md

 # :dart: About #

+Dealing with MQTT in raw JS.

-A repostiory to hold a few MQTT examples, including generating data and displaying it on a webpage.
+This repostiory holds a few MQTT examples, including generating data and displaying it on a webpage.

 ### MQTT Example with 2 component parts: